AdapTable provides many functions to allow you to style and theme your Grid.

-The Dashboard is the area at the top of the Adaptable Blotter interface designed to give you quick access to commonly used Functions.
+The Dashboard is the area at the top of the AdapTable interface designed to give you quick access to commonly used Functions.
 It contains the Home Toolbar and Function Toolbars.

 You can 'minimise' the Dashboard by clicking the UP chevron on the right hand side of the toolbars.
-This will leave just the name of the Blotter in a small expandable button that you can click to re-open the Dashboard.
+This will leave just the name of the current AdapTable instance in a small expandable button that you can click to re-open the Dashboard.
 This option is useful for maximising screen estate.

 Alternatively you can hide the Dashboard altogether by selecting 'Hide Dashboard' from the column header menu.
 (Select 'Show Dashboard' from the menu to put the Dashboard back.)